03 Jan

 Even stable cultures can become discontent for various reasons other than the pinnings of a digital culture.
 Examples are easy to pinpoint; but they are not so easy to rectify.

-- President Trump’s trade ideology is welcomed by some and disdained by others.
+President Trump’s trade ideology was welcomed by some and disdained by others.
 Trade policies affect businesses, investors, consumers, as well as the stock markets around the world.

-2. Germany’s Prime Minister, Angela Merkel, is having a difficult time with her refugee policies.
-This has caused a great deal of discontent in her country, because influx of more diversity upsets the cultural “apple cart.”
+Germany’s Prime Minister, Angela Merkel, has had a difficult time with her refugee policies.
+This caused a great deal of discontent in her country, because the influx of more diversity upsets the cultural “apple cart.”

-3. Theresa May, Prime Minister of the UK, is trying to manage exiting the European Union to comply with the Brexit vote.
-Not all are so happy about leaving the EU.
-Many are protesting, even as plans are being made to complete the exit.
+Theresa May, previous Prime Minister of the UK, tried to manage exiting the European Union to comply with the Brexit vote.
+Not all were happy about leaving the EU.
+Many protested, even as plans were being made to complete the exit.

 Conflicts Contribute to Discontent

-Conflicts around the globe cause discontentment in more places than just the war-torn country itself.
-Here are the countries of discontent due to war starting the 2019 new year:
+Conflicts, and wars around the globe cause discontentment in more places than just the war-torn country itself.
+Here are some countries dealing with discontent, some because of war, past wars, or politics in general.

 Conversations